spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 For more information, see [Reserved Instances](https://docs.spot.io/ocean/tips-and-best-practices/?id=utilize-reserved-instances-for-aws-users).

 #### Revert to Lower Cost

+Coming soon (not available at the time of writing).

 Ocean Autoscaler searches for nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes and reverts these nodes to lower-cost nodes.